Speed: The GCS ENCS Cluster

 2. Load Singularity module module load singularity/3.10.4/default

-3. Execute this Singularity command on a single line or save it in a shell script from our GitHub where you could easily invoke it.
+3. Execute this Singularity command on a single line or save it in a shell script from our GitHub repo where you could easily invoke it.

 srun singularity exec -B $PWD\:/speed-pwd,/speed-scratch/$USER\:/my-speed-scratch,/nettemp \